 Five Factors That Influence Slide Gate Valve Cost

-When considering these factors, a deeper assessment of the specific application of the slide gate valve is necessary to get a better idea of cost.
-Some of the factors will lead to a more expensive slide gate while others won’t have much effect.
+When considering these factors, a deeper assessment of the specific application for a slide gate valve is necessary to get a better idea of cost.
+Some factors will lead to a more expensive slide gate, while others have subtle effect.

 2. Contact Surface.
-The next important consideration is the type of material contact surface the specific application requires.
-Contact surfaces can range from carbon steel to aluminum to 304 or 316 stainless steel.
+Depending on application parameters, different construction materials are necessary for a valve’s material contact surface.
+Contact surfaces can range from carbon steel to aluminum, 304 stainless steel, 316 stainless steel, or other sturdy alloys.
 Material compatibility and abrasiveness will typically dictate the metal requirements for the contact surfaces of the slide gate.
-As higher grades of material contact are needed, the cost of the slide gate valve can increase substantially.
+As higher grades of metal are needed for material contact areas, the cost of the slide gate valve can increase substantially.

 3. Operating Environment.
-Another factor contributing to slide gate costs is the operating environment (indoor versus outdoor service).
-Outdoor temperatures can fluctuate from very hot to very cold depending on geographic location.
-Although inside temperatures tend to remain more constant, they can still play a role in the type of slide gate valve needed.
-Choosing the appropriate seal material will impact cost significantly because of wear life, melting point, corrosion and potential swelling of the seal.
-Sometimes, finding a seal material that meets all of these criteria can significantly drive the cost of the slide gate valve up.
+Another factor contributing to slide gate costs is the operating environment – that being, whether the valve will be installed indoor versus outdoor.
+Outdoor climates can fluctuate from very hot to very cold, depending on geographic location.
+Although indoor temperatures tend to remain more constant, they can still play a role in the type of slide gate valve selected.
+When choosing the appropriate seal material, it’s important to account for wear life, melting point, corrosion and potential swelling of the seal.
+Sometimes, finding a seal material that meets all of these criteria can significantly increase the cost of a slide gate valve.

 4. Actuation Method.
-The actuation method used for a slide gate valve can also affect costs.
 There are four primary actuation methods typically used in conveying systems:

-Manual actuation means you are utilizing a hand wheel, hand crank or chain wheel to actuate the valve open or closed.
-These would typically be used in low actuation applications or to perform system maintenance.
+- Manual actuation – Utilizing a hand wheel, hand crank or chain wheel to actuate a valve open or closed.
+These would typically be used in low actuation applications, or to perform system maintenance.
 Manual actuation will help to reduce slide gate costs.

-Pneumatic actuators are typically used for slide gates designed as process valves.
+- Pneumatic actuators – Typically used for slide gates designed as process valves.
 These are good for high cycle rates and when closing through a standing column of material is required.
 Pneumatic actuators require the availability of plant air to be plumbed to the valve.
-The pneumatic actuators alone will not affect price much in either direction.
+Pneumatic actuators alone will not significantly affect price in either direction.

-Hydraulic actuators are also utilized for applications that require you to cut through a column of material.
-They offer higher amounts of force to help the slide gate push through the material.
-They also require a hydraulic system with a line plumbed to the actuator for the slide gate valve to operate.
-Using this type of actuator will typically add to the overall cost of a slide gate.
+- Hydraulic actuators – Utilized for applications that require cutting through a column of material.
+Hydraulic actuators exert greater force to help the slide gate push through the material.
+A hydraulic system with a line plumbed to the actuator is required for a slide gate valve to operate, using this configuration.
+Sourcing this type of actuator will typically add to the overall cost of a slide gate.

-Electric actuators can also be utilized on a process valve.
-They typically only have a 25% duty cycle so they cannot be used in high cycle applications.
-They are utilized extensively in cold outdoor environments because they are not susceptible to freezing.
-Electric actuators only require electricity so they are basically a self-sustaining actuator.
-Like hydraulic actuators, the cost of the slide gate will increase.
+- Electric actuators – Another method for use on a process valve.
+Electric actuators typically only have a 25 percent duty cycle, so they cannot be used in high cycle applications.
+Electric actuation is utilized extensively in cold, outdoor environments because they are not susceptible to freezing.
+Electric actuators only require electricity, so they are basically a self-sustaining actuator.
+Like hydraulic actuators, the cost of a slide gate will increase with electric actuation.

 Clearly Specifying a Slide Gate Valve’s Application Up Front Saves Money

-In summary, the more information that can be provided about the slide gate valve’s application initially, the more control the customer will have over the price of the valve.
-If the supplier has all the details, they will not need to add unnecessary modifications that could increase the cost of the slide gate valve.
+The more initial information that can be provided about a slide gate valve’s application, the more control a customer will have over the price of a valve.
+If a valve supplier is given all the necessary details, there is less probability for error in adding unnecessary modifications that could increase the total cost of a slide gate valve.